KrisPlunkett/backup-dotfiles/README.md

 # My dot files
 ## Install

-- Clone this folder into your root
+- Clone this directory into your root

-- Modify the gitconfig appropriately

-- Symlink the necessary files out of this backup folder, into your root
+- Symlink the necessary files out of this directory, into their appropriate destinations